iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 New functionality computes the intersection(s) of a [Ray3d]($core-geometry) with a [Polyface]($core-geometry).
 By default, [PolyfaceQuery.intersectRay3d]($core-geometry) returns a [FacetLocationDetail]($core-geometry) for the first found facet that intersects the infinite line parameterized by the ray.
 A callback can be specified in the optional [FacetIntersectOptions]($core-geometry) parameter to customize intersection processing, e.g., to filter and collect multiple intersections.
 Other options control whether to populate the returned detail with interpolated auxiliary vertex data: normals, uv parameters, colors, and/or the barycentric scale factors used to interpolate such data.

 There is also new support for intersecting a `Ray3d` with a triangle or a polygon.
 [BarycentricTriangle.intersectRay3d]($core-geometry) and [BarycentricTriangle.intersectSegment]($core-geometry) return a [TriangleLocationDetail]($core-geometry) for the intersection point of the plane of the triangle with the infinite line parameterized by a ray or segment.
 Similarly, [PolygonOps.intersectRay3d]($core-geometry) returns a [PolygonLocationDetail]($core-geometry) for the intersection point in the plane of the polygon.
 Both returned detail objects contain properties classifying where the intersection point lies with respect to the triangle/polygon, including `isInsideOrOn` and closest edge data.

+## Presentation

+### Handling of long-running requests

+The timeouts' strategy used for Presentation RPC has been changed.

+Previously, the backend would return a "timeout" status if creating the response took more than 90 seconds (or as configured through [PresentationPropsBase.requestTimeout]($presentation-backend)).
+The frontend, upon receiving such a status, would repeat the request 5 times before propagating the timeout to the requestor on the frontend.
+This means that changing the timeout on the backend affects how long in total the frontend waits.
+By default that was 5 times 90 seconds, so 7.5 minutes in total.

+Now, the two timeout configs on the backend and the frontend have been separated.
+The timeout on the frontend is set through [PresentationManagerProps.requestTimeout]($presentation-frontend) and defaults to 10 minutes.
+Presentation manager will repeat the RPC request as many times as needed to wait at least 10 minutes until returning the "timeout" response to the requestor.
+With this change the timeout configuration on the backend becomes less important as it merely affects how often the frontend will have to repeat the request.
+It can still be changed through [PresentationPropsBase.requestTimeout]($presentation-backend), but the default value has been reduced to 5 seconds.